JoaquinGianan/JGSandbox/README.md

-Project that contains training threads
+Project that contains other training threads